 - Hand warmers: Ideal when you have cold hands.
 Put a hand warmer in your glove (or in your shoe) and warm up your hands and feet easily.

 Iceland hiking packing list

-Plan on making a hike in Iceland?
+Plan on enjoying a hike in Iceland?
 Go prepared and take the following items with you.

 - Walking shoes: Make sure you have comfortable hiking shoes with you.
 They need to keep your feet warm and need to be breathable.
-It’s best to take waterproof hiking boots to Iceland, as there’s always a chance on rain.
-And in the winter your feet will be dry, even when walking through some snow.
+It’s best to take waterproof hiking boots to Iceland, as there’s always a chance of rain.
+In the winter your feet will be dry, even when walking through some snow.

 Iceland camping packing list

 Camping is incredible in Iceland!
-It is the perfect way to explore nature even more.
-Laying down in your tent, listening to the waterfall running down into the river, smelling the cold, but super fresh air and seeing the northern lights above your head through the small ventilation window.
+It is the perfect way to explore nature.
+Laying down in your tent, listening to the waterfall running down into the river, smelling the cold, but super fresh air, and seeing the northern lights above your head through the small ventilation window.

 So, if you are planning a road trip around Iceland with camping, either in a camper van or a tent, make sure you are prepared for some really cold nights and pack the following items: